tsackton/taelgar/Cosmology/Gods/Incorporeal Gods/Dunmari/Aagir.md

 His feast day is [[Aagirvala]], the Festival of Aagir's Spear.

 His mystery cult, the [[Aagir Mystai]], have no permanent base but function as traveling guardians of the safety of [[Dunmar]].

+%% Status tim to set the status tag %%